 This policy has been drawn up taking into account legislative requirements, guidance from regulatory bodies, common practice and requirements as stipulated by our insurers.
-There are major regulatory changes due to come into force by March 2018, and this policy will be reviewed in line with these requirements during 2016/17.

 2. KEY PRINCIPLES

 The International Council on Archives (ICA) Committee on Electronic Records defines a record as, "recorded information produced or received in the initiation, conduct or completion of an institutional or individual activity and that comprises content, context and structure sufficient to provide evidence of the activity".
 1